-In their third and fourth years of study, students have opportunities for funding by teaching undergraduate courses across the academic year as adjunct faculty.
-Funding from teaching is typically supplemented by a part-time doctoral assistantship that provides a stipend and tuition remission for approximately 10 hours per week of work under the supervision of a faculty member, typically the student's mentor.
+In their third and fourth years of study, students have opportunities for funding by teaching undergraduate courses across the academic year as student instructors.
+Funding from teaching is typically supplemented by a part-time doctoral assistantship (also a 10-month contract) that provides a stipend and tuition remission for approximately 10 hours per week of work under the supervision of a faculty member, typically the student's mentor.
 Students will typically spend some of their part-time doctoral assistantship hours on research activities that help to advance their progress on their dissertations, and achieve greater independent functioning as researchers, including assembling their own research teams and mentoring more junior undergraduate and graduate student researchers.